PineProject/PineSeed/pineseed-ui/README.md

 ### Build Go API Server application

-`go build -o yugabyted-ui` - builds the Go API Server of the Yugabyted UI.
+`go build -o pineseed-ui` - builds the Go API Server of the PineSeed UI.

-`./yugabyted-ui` - Runs the app at http://localhost:1323                             |
+`./pineseed-ui` - Runs the app at http://localhost:1323                             |